Galaxy Z Flip 3 review: Samsung's most 'normal' foldable phone

 The tiny Z Flip 3 has a tiny battery life

 In comparison to other phones, this isn't great.
 But it's one of the trade-offs with owning a small phone.
 The Z Flip 3 supports 15-watt fast-charging as well as wireless and reverse-wireless charging.
-You need to have your own 15W charger or wireless charging pad because the phone doesn't come with one.
-Also, 15W charging isn't that fast.
+You need to have your own 15-watt charger or wireless charging pad, because the phone doesn't come with one.
+Also, 15-watt charging isn't that fast.

 There were several times where the Z Flip 3 got noticeably warm.
 For example, I recorded a video, uploaded it to Instagram over 5G and then listened to a playlist on Spotify over and the phone was warm.
 Fortunately it never got hot, but I'm sure its petite size means it'll sometimes act as a hand-warmer.